 To support the sector by providing leadership and encouraging collaboration.

-We raise funds and distribute them strategically to those advice agencies who can make the most difference to the lives of vulnerable people.
+We raise funds and distribute them to advice agencies who can make the most difference to the lives of vulnerable people.

 We fund Law Centres, local citizens’ advice, independent advice agencies, pro bono projects and national charities, which help to facilitate access to justice.

-In 2018, the Access to Justice Foundation distributed a total of £2,080,182 in grants to support free legal help for those in need.
 The organisations we support work tirelessly to help the most vulnerable in society.
-Some examples of the work we fund are:
+Some examples of the work we fund include:-

 The Foundation’s most recent grants round had 100 applications, out of which we will only be able to support around 10% due to the funds that are available.